This information is to help our many international clients understand buying and selling property in Whistler.

 Who Administers Canadian Income Tax?

 Non-residents who earn income in Canada from properties they own in Canada are subject to tax by the Canadian Revenue Agency (CRA).
-Income tax is calculated separately from other taxes, such as the Harmonised Sales Tax and municipal or local government taxes, and may be based of gross or net rental income for the taxation year.
+Income tax is calculated separately from other taxes, such as municipal or local government taxes, and may be based on gross or net rental income for the taxation year.
 The taxation year for individuals and certain other entities begins January 1st and ends December 31st.
 For corporations, it is their regular fiscal year-end.

 How Much Income Tax?